Duane Gish

 Duane Tolbert Gish (February 17, 1921 – March 5, 2013) was an American biochemist and a prominent member of the creationist movement.
 A young Earth creationist, Gish was a former vice-president of the Institute for Creation Research (ICR) and the author of numerous publications about creation science.

-Gish was called "creationism's T. H. Huxley" for the way he "relished the confrontations" of formal debates with prominent evolutionary biologists, usually held on university campuses, while abandoning formal debating principles.
+Gish was called "creationism's T. H. Huxley" for the way he "relished the confrontations" of formal debates with prominent evolutionary biologists, usually held on university campuses, while abandoning formal debating principles, in a style that came to be known as the Gish gallop.
 A creationist publication noted in his obituary that "it was perhaps his personal presentation that carried the day.
 In short, the audiences liked him."

 Early life and education

 Gish, a twin, was born in White City, Kansas, the youngest of nine children.
 He served in World War II, attaining the rank of captain, and was awarded the Bronze Star.
-He earned a Bachelor of Science degree from University of California, Los Angeles in 1949, and he obtained his Ph.D. from the University of California, Berkeley in 1953.
+He earned a Bachelor of Science degree from University of California, Los Angeles, in 1949, and he obtained his biochemistry Ph.D. from the University of California, Berkeley, in 1953.
 He worked as an assistant research associate at Berkeley, and as an assistant professor at Cornell University Medical College for eighteen years, joining the Upjohn Company as a research associate in 1960.